zopefoundation/fanstatic/doc/configuration.rst

 .. py:module:: fanstatic

 Fanstatic makes available a number of configuration options.
-These can be passed to the py:class:`Fanstatic` WSGI component as keyword arguments.
+These can be passed to the :py:class:`Fanstatic` WSGI component as keyword arguments.
 They can also be configured using `Paste Deploy`_ configuration patterns (see :doc:`our Paste Deploy documentation
 <paste_deploy>` for more information on that).